PostHog/posthog.com/contents/blog/2022-review.md

 featuredImageType: full
 ---

 2022 was an exceptionally good year for PostHog.
-Here's my short review.
+Here's my personal perspective on how it went.

 ## How it went